 In the last twenty years – since email became “a thing” – the rate at which technology has transformed the way we do business is staggering.
 I’ve seen these changes firsthand.
 When I first started working, there were no laptops or mobile phones in the office.
 If you wanted to speak to a colleague or a client, you had to go and see them or arrange a time to speak to them on the phone.

-No matter the industry, digital has become the go to for organisations big and small, as they manage their day to day operations, sell to prospects and market themselves.
-This also means that business transformation today is digital transformation.
+No matter the industry, digital has become the go-to for organizations big and small, as they manage their day-to-day operations, sell to prospects and market themselves.
+This also means that business transformation today is synonymous with digital transformation.
 To successfully upgrade and evolve a business in the modern age, digital cannot be just an afterthought.
 Instead, digital should be put right at the heart of a business’ growth strategy.

 A customer-shaped opportunity

-This digital revolution has been responsible for many of the advances we’ve made in business in recent years.
+The digital revolution has driven many of the advances we’ve made in business in recent years.
 One of the main areas that it has helped to grow and foster is the way brands engage with their customers.

 The role of social media and omnichannel communications

 Today, if you want to know what consumers think of your brand, you can quickly and easily find this out via social media.

 In a digital world, peer reviews, customer forums, Twitter and Facebook pages are some of the best ways of temperature checking customer sentiment towards an organization.
 Unbiased and often unfiltered, they can also have a huge impact on wider audiences – including other existing and prospective customers.
 In fact, 92% of consumers say they trust ‘earned media’, such as social media, above all other forms of marketing.
 At Firstsource we’ve even used the influence that social media can have on prospective and existing customers to manage customer forums – such as giffgaff’s member forums – to effectively address customer issues and help them reach the right solution quicker than ever.